 Where We Are

-Through our partnership with Fair Trade USA, Patagonia has been making Fair Trade clothes since 2014.
+Through our partnership with Fair Trade USA, Patagonia has been making Fair Trade clothing since 2014.
 Today, we are proud to offer more Fair Trade Certified™ sewn styles than any other apparel brand.
-To date, Patagonia’s Fair Trade program has impacted more than 66,000 workers in 10 countries around the globe.
+To date, Patagonia’s Fair Trade program has impacted more than 75,000 workers in 10 countries around the globe.